KadeWidler235585/Project_Porfolio_Kade_Widler/NLP_porfolio/group_21_model_card.md

 **Key Assumptions, Constraints, and Conditions**

 **Key Assumptions:**
 - The data from the Content Agency Pipeline was not perfect including numerous misclassifications and class imbalance.
 Our goal through modelling was to first develop a dataset that provided strong domain coverage for our specific test set.
-We did this by incorporating data from the GoEmotions Reddit data (vocabulary coverage).
+We did this by incorporating data from the GoEmotions Reddit data (vocabulary + slang coverage).
 -  We struggled with large class imbalance in our test set: 50% happy, 25% neutral, and 25% other five emotions.
 Additionally, our test was small, containing 1095 sentences, a total vocab size of 3253, and 935 unique words.

 **Development conditions and constraints:**
-- I had bad constraints in terms of training since we had to mainly rely on slow CPU training for the transformer model and I tried to implement GPU with cuda but it wouldn't work properly frequently on my laptop since it would crash and restart it while training and I would have to restart.
+- We experienced strong constraints in terms of training due to reliance on CPU.
 - This project was completed in eight weeks, only two of which were dedicated to modelling.
 With additional time, we would spend time to manually inspect the test data set, better aligning classifications.
 - Training time for final model was around 10+ hours on CPU.